-- · distribute the digital catalog files to others, - "mirror" or include this material on an Internet (or Intranet) server, or - modify or re-use digital files without the express written consent of the Career Guidance Foundation and the appropriate school.
+- · distribute the digital catalog files to others, - "mirror" or include this material on an Internet (or Intranet) server, or - modify or re-use digital files without the express written consent of CollegeSource, Inc. and Career Guidance Foundation and the appropriate school.